6jm233333/HemoStroke-PPG-Artifact/docs/benchmark_results.md

 Warning prediction performance across pre-anchor horizons, cohorts, and reference baselines.

+The clinical-score and structured-EHR baselines are reference outputs from the restricted local analysis pipeline used for the manuscript.
+The public artifact includes the emitted values and `scripts/reproduce/table3_main_benchmarks.py` to regenerate this table, but it cannot recompute those baselines without the non-redistributable clinical tables, reviewed anchors, and local partitions.

 | Horizon | Cohort | Model | Accuracy | Precision | Recall | F1 | F2 | AUC |
 |---:|---|---|---:|---:|---:|---:|---:|---:|
 | 240 | MIMIC-III | Ours | 0.6654 +/- 0.0047 | 0.6681 +/- 0.0041 | 0.9833 +/- 0.0106 | 0.7956 +/- 0.0027 | 0.8985 +/- 0.0062 | 0.6525 +/- 0.0530 |